mengkel/Chunk/README.md

 # Chunk
-A model of depressing neutro star
+A model of decompressing neutron star